 and water, use as facial scrub 2/3 times a week.

-sheets of toilet paper rather than tissues or cotton wool for removing
+toilet paper rather than tissues or cotton wool for removing

 makeup and nail varnish.

 fridge and kitchen cupboard for the materials for a face-mask

 some strawberries or papaya with some lemon or lime juice to make a

 do the same with avocado and honey.
 Apply

 to your face and neck and lie back with slices of cucumber on your